boblogdev/bobsbakery/README.md

   - In order to get a click & collect system similar(Just-Eat) to other sites I would need to expand my knowledge.This isn't something I feel I have the knowledge for at the moment, so the feasiblity for it scores a one.
 However, this doesn't mean that it won't be implemented in future updates.

 - Email marketing
   - This could involve a signup form and database of customer emails.
-There is technology that would handle this for me however I don't feel I have the time to implement this
+There is technology that would handle this for me however I don't feel I have the time or knowledge to implement this.

 ## Design